axibase/atsd-use-cases/research/illinois-birthrates/README.md

 | 2013 | 164, 178 | 157 | 4.46%, 13.37% |
 | 2014 | 160, 178 | 159 | 6.29%, 11.95% |

-> \* Indicates a year in which the US Census was performed.
+> \* Indicates a year in which the US Census is performed.

 Model 1 more accurately predicts the results of recent live birth numbers, and the variance is reasonable, 0.7085.
 Model 2 less accurately predicts the results of recent live birth numbers and its variance is quite high, 4.4109.
 These numbers show the stability of the model